Weed dispensaries

 Island Strains Herb House

 My favorite dispensary in Montego Bay, because I love the location right behind 2727 lounge which is one of my favorites to catch a vibe.
 Islands Strains has a pretty big selection of weed products, the sign-up is process very quick and straight forward.
-The only one thing i don’t like: their packacking!
+The only one thing i don’t like: their packaging!

 Opening hours: 8 am to 1 am